apache/arrow-site/faq.md

 # Frequently Asked Questions

+## General

+### What *is* Arrow?

+Arrow is fundamentally a standard for how to represent columnar data in memory, along with libraries in many languages that implement that standard.
+By implementing the Arrow format, these libraries allow different processes, perhaps written in different languages, to share data efficiently.

+In addition to serving as a universal standard for data interchange, many projects, both within the core `apache/arrow` repository and in the broader community, use Arrow as a foundation for fast data analysis.

+### Why create a new standard?

+## Project status

 ### How stable is the Arrow format?
 Is it safe to use in my application?

 The Arrow in-memory format is considered stable, and we intend to make only backwards-compatible changes, such as additional data types.
 We do not yet recommend the Arrow file format for long-term disk persistence of data; that said, it is perfectly acceptable to write Arrow memory to disk for purposes of memory mapping and caching.

 We encourage people to start building Arrow-based in-memory computing applications now, and choose a suitable file format for disk storage if necessary.
 The Arrow libraries include adapters for several file formats, including Parquet, ORC, CSV, and JSON.

+## Getting started

+### Where can I get Arrow libraries?

+Arrow libraries for many languages are available through the usual package managers.
+See the [install](/install/) page for specifics.

+## Getting involved

+### I have some questions.
+How can I get help?

+The [Arrow mailing lists](/community/) are the best place to ask questions.
+Don't be shy--we're here to help.

+### I tried to use Arrow and it didn't work.
+Can you fix it?

+Hopefully!
+Please make a detailed bug report--that's a valuable contribution to the project itself.
+See the [contribution guidelines](https://arrow.apache.org/docs/developers/contributing.html) for how to make a report.

+### Arrow looks great and I'd totally use it if it only did X. When will it be done?

+We use [JIRA](https://issues.apache.org/jira/browse/ARROW) for our issue tracker.
+Search for an issue that matches your need.
+If you find one, feel free to comment on it and describe your use case--that will help whoever picks up the task.
+If you don't find one, make it.

+Ultimately, Arrow is software written by and for the community.
+If you don't see someone else in the community working on your issue, the best way to get it done is to pitch in yourself.
+We're more than willing to help you contribute successfully to the project.

+### How can I report a security vulnerability?

+Please send an email to [private@arrow.apache.org](mailto:private@arrow.apache.org).
+See the [security](/security/) page for more.

+## Relation to other projects

 ### What is the difference between Apache Arrow and Apache Parquet?